8. Optimise Your Google Shopping Campaigns

 Below is a screenshot from one client’s campaign over the past week.
 ROAS is seen by multiplying the “Conv. value / cost” column by 100%.
 Their ROAS goal is 900%.
 The first ad group is bang on target at 892%.
 The second ad group falls short of the goal, but due to its ad spend and potential revenue per sale, a longer period needs to be looked at to see if it is profitable.

 The absolute top impression share is more important on mobile devices compared to desktop because of the reduced visual space.
-When looking at impression share, click “Segments” then “Device” to see the difference of mobile, tablets, computers, and more recently TV screens.
+When looking at impression share, click “Segments” then “Device” to see the difference between mobile, tablets, computers, and more recently TV screens.

 If impression share is low on one device, but it has good return, you can use a device bid modifier to discriminate bids based on device type.
 By decreasing bids on mobile and increasing bids on computers, we can increase impressions and clicks on computers while lowering mobile to keep it profitable.